 As shown above, Water and Waste Water charges are included in your Council Tax notice.
 For more information on these, please see Scottish Water's Household Charges 2023/24 leaflet.

 Properties are placed in a valuation band by the Glasgow City Assessor.

 Your band is shown on your bill or you can check online by visiting the Scottish Assessors Association website.

 If you disagree with the council tax banding of your dwelling, you can make an appeal via the Scottish Assessors Association website for the valuation list to be altered to what you think should be the correct banding.
 Appeals against banding can only be made in certain circumstances.
-You must apply for this with 6 months of buying or moving into your property.
-If the assessor alters the valuation roll by changing the value, you must make your appeal within 6 months of the date of the valuation notice.
+You must make an appeal within 6 months of buying or moving into your property.
+If the assessor alters your council tax band, you must make your appeal within 6 months of the date of the valuation notice.

-To lodge and appeal, search for you postcode, then select 'make a proposal'.
+To lodge an appeal, search for your postcode, then select 'make a proposal'.

 There are five ways to reduce your bill: